derekchan916/responsive-carousel/README.md

 The page uses a carousel by using position:absolute on the different pages, and revealing the pages with class="active".
 I used a lot of CSS styling tricks and finally got it to work!

-See the [CSS Page](https://github.com/derekchan916/responsive-carousel/blob/master/css/responsive-carousel.css) for details
+See the [SASS Page](https://github.com/derekchan916/responsive-style/blob/master/css/responsive-style.sass) for details

 ## Window Resizing